sogno-platform/proloaf/docs/content/en/docs/Files and Scripts/config.md

 For better readability, we assume in the examples below, that your working directory is set to the main project path of the cloned [repository](https://github.com/sogno-platform/proloaf).
-There is also template config file availble in the [targets folder](# TODO link).
+There is also template config file availble in the [targets folder](https://github.com/sogno-platform/proloaf/tree/master/targets/opsd).

-We will split this config into multiple thematical parts and discuss all available options.
+We will split this config superficially into multiple thematical parts and discuss all available options.
 <!-- TODO Config quick start? -->

-#### Path Settings
+##### Path Settings

 Through the config file the user specifies the data source location, and the directories for logging, exporting performance analyses and most importantly, the trained RNN model binary.